Historic Cities retain their charm, but the world is changing.

 Called “The Paris of Central America”, Granada sits on the shores of Lake Nicaragua.
 Hernández de Córdoba named it in honor of the city Granada from his native Spain.
 The favorable location led to Granada becoming a thriving trade center.
 The wealth of the city and volume of trade passing through, attracted the interest of pirates.

 The notorious Henry Morgan launched a stealth attack in 1665, and made off with around 500,000 sterling silver pounds after sacking the city.
 Later on, William Walker conquered the city with the intention of becoming ruler over South and Central America.
 He had initial success, to the point of being recognized as the ruler of Nicaragua for a time.
 After a short-lived reign ended, he tried to burn the city down before fleeing.
-Walker was eventually executed for piracy.

 Unlike Panama City, who had to completely rebuild after being burned down by its own governor, Granada is a well preserved historical city.
 The abundance of colonial buildings make it a favorite with photographers.
 Horse-drawn carriages are still popular here and provide a scenic link to the past.